What we must give

 I’d like to be wise enough to see my attention as the finite resource that it is, and guard closely how it is spent.
 Yet it seems so easy to squander, like a dripping faucet that will quietly waste untold gallons if left to itself.
 What I fritter mindlessly away, someone else needs.
 Their need for someone’s attention — possibly my attention — may even be crucial.

 I’ve heard people say that they don’t feel they have much to give others.
 Sometimes when we feel helpless in the face of suffering or sadness, we say “I wish I knew what to do.”
-Perhaps one place to start is by offering the gift of attention, through a few kinds words, a note, a prayer, or a visit.
+Perhaps one place to start is by offering the gift of attention, through a few kinds words, a note, a prayer, or the increasingly rare face-to-face visit.

 As Piercy’s words suggest, attention is a starting point, not a destination.
 But every good thing that happens has a beginning, and often, it begins with someone noticing what others were too busy to see.